 No. In 2005, UB moved from accepting paper copies to accepting only electronic theses/dissertations for publishing and archiving in ProQuest’s dissertations and theses database.
 Even if your department requires a paper copy, your thesis or dissertation must be submitted electronically to the Graduate School.

 Yes.
 While your manuscript may be written following whichever style is recognized and appropriate for your discipline, your final document must minimally adhere to certain formatting guidelines for publication.
-Review our Required Format for Electronic Thesis and Dissertation for more details.
+Review our Electronic Thesis and Dissertation (ETD) Guidelines page for more details.
 Please pay particular attention to the format of the title page, table of contents, references and page numbering and be sure there are no blank pages in your document.

-Your title page must adhere to the format proscribed in the Required Format Electronic Thesis and Dissertation.
+Your title page must adhere to the format proscribed on the Electronic Thesis & Dissertation (ETD) Guidelines page.

 You will submit your thesis or dissertation as a PDF via the ProQuest ETD submission website.
 Your supplemental files may be uploaded in other formats, but the main text of your document should be submitted in a PDF File.